Alstenvaz/Alstenvaz/README.md

 <a href="https://www.hackerrank.com/alstenvaz" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/hackerrank.svg" alt="alstenvaz" height="30" width="40" /></a>
 </p>

-### 🌟 Professional Journey
-#### KeeperAI.inc, New York, NY | Software Developer Intern
-As a developer in our Agile team, Implementing and integrating Keeper AI Application into Microsoft Teams for advanced dynamic interactions.
-Meticulously crafting visually appealing interfaces using Tailwind CSS, angular for User Experience.
-Utilized Java for conducting usability tests and integrate Heatmap tools like Crazy Egg to gain insights into user behavior.
-Additionally, employ debug and develop practices to enhance code quality and functionality.
-Moreover, connected SurveyMonkey with our Redshift Database for comprehensive analysis, improving our understanding of user preferences.
-In our Jira-driven code reviews, Git ensures seamless version control for collaborative development. facilitating front-end-backend alignment.
-By leveraging Django for backend integration, maintaining consistency with our Design System, resulting in polished web applications prioritizing user satisfaction.
-Implemented GraphQL to optimize data fetching and enable more efficient client-server communication, enhancing performance and flexibility in our web applications.
-Additionally, introduced Storybook for component-driven development, streamlining UI testing and collaboration within our Agile workflow

-#### The YMCA of Greater New York, New York, NY | Application Developer Intern
-Maintain existing website infrastructure serving 28 branches across NYC, updating backend information including schedules, services, & location-specific programming using ADP, As400 IBM, & Excel, allowing for accurate service information.
-Managed and updated schedules and services for accuracy, implementing SEO tags to boost online visibility.
-I promptly addressed user tickets using Dataprise and Freshworks Ticketing, demonstrating strong troubleshooting skills.
-Collaborated closely with the Application Development team to integrate backend changes, optimizing website functionality and user experience.
-Prioritized application security and environmental considerations in all backend operations.

-#### Shoptaki, New York, NY | UX/UI Design Intern
-Collaborated in a team of six to design the front-end of a mobile healthcare app using Figma, Lucid charts, Java, HTML, JavaScript, & React, optimizing functionality by building search & features allowing patients to receive real-time medication reminder.
-Incorporated business models considerations into the design process and employed rigorous testing methodologies to ensure the app's reliability and performance.
-Employed JavaScript fundamentals to enhance interactivity and responsiveness.

-### 🌈 Academic & Independent Adventures
-#### Bargain Hunters, New York, NY | Project Manager
-As the project manager for the BargainHunter platform, I led a dynamic team through a series of Agile sprints, ensuring that each phase was meticulously executed for timely delivery and stakeholder satisfaction.
-Utilizing tools like Jira and Jenkins, I orchestrated seamless project management and integration, overseeing various facets such as business requirements, documentation, and timelines.
-Providing technical guidance to a team of developers proficient in a range of technologies, including Node.js, React, and Java, I fostered a collaborative environment geared towards achieving our project objectives efficiently.

-In addition to project oversight, I spearheaded initiatives aimed at enhancing platform performance and security.
-From championing secure deployment practices to orchestrating deployment operations on AWS EC2 instances, I ensured scalability, reliability, and cost optimization.
-Implementing CI/CD pipelines with Jenkins streamlined testing and deployment processes, elevating code quality and operational efficiency.
-Through strategic database management utilizing MySQL, MongoDB, and Firebase, alongside robust version control with GitHub, I played a pivotal role in delivering a resilient, user-centric platform that facilitated seamless transactions and fostered community engagement.

-#### Convolutional Neural Networks for Ship Detection in Satellite Images
-The paper investigates the efficacy of various machine learning methodologies, particularly convolutional neural networks (CNNs), in the domain of ship detection within satellite imagery, with a specific emphasis on the San Francisco Bay Area.
-By comparing traditional machine learning approaches to advanced neural network models, the study underscores the superior performance of CNNs in image classification tasks.
-Notably, the CNN model attained an impressive 99% accuracy following 32 epochs of training.
-The findings advocate for further research to explore enhanced detection algorithms tailored for larger-scale image analysis in satellite imagery applications.

-### 💻 Technical Wizardry

-### 🌐 Virtual Expedition Highlights
-- Explored the realms of advanced software engineering and data sorcery with Walmart Global Tech, Wells Fargo, Accenture, and BCG

-### 📞 Let's Connect
-- 📧 Email: alstenvaz@gmail.com
-- 📞 Phone: 551-344-8897

 Embark on an adventure with me!
 Discover more enchanting creations on [GitHub](GitHub profile link). ✨